aliwimo/symlearn/docs/documentation/example.md

 # [](#header-1)How to use?

 After installing ``symlearn`` package, you can use it by importing the essential modules and classes.
 The following example shows how to use ``symlearn`` package in your projects.
+Example codes and data files can be found in [Package Repository](https://github.com/aliwimo/symlearn).

 In this example, we used `FFP` is used in modeling and forecasting the system of Box-Jenkins gas furnace time series.
 It starts with importing dataset and splitting it into training and test subsets: